CrimsonWarpedcraft/BlocklyCraftX/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.chunkPopulate()
+### events.spawnChange()

 #### Parameters

- * callback - A function which is called whenever the [world.ChunkPopulateEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/ChunkPopulateEvent.html) is fired
+ * callback - A function which is called whenever the [world.SpawnChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/SpawnChangeEvent.html) is fired

  * priority - optional - see events.on() for more information.